 Helping you to Understanding more about Neurofibromatosis (NF1)

-Many will have never heard of neurofibromatosis, but most people have heard about Muscular Dystrophy or Cystic Fibrosis yet, around 25,000 people in the UK are affected by NF.
+Many people will have never heard of neurofibromatosis, but most people have heard about Muscular Dystrophy or Cystic Fibrosis yet, around 25,000 people in the UK are affected by NF.
 In fact, Neurofibromatosis (Nf for short). is as common as Cystic Fibrosis; Why, you may wonder, is it possible that there is a disorder which affects so many people and yet there is still so little known about it.

 A disorder that can occur in any family, affects males and females of all ethnic groups.
 Nf1 affects one person in every 4,000 births worldwide. frequently leads to specific learning difficulties and behavioural problems, affects the body’s vital nervous system and can lead to serious complications and, occasionally, even premature death.
 Well, like everything else about neurofibromatosis, it isn’t simple to answer what does life hold or what will happen next?